 Walk the Talk is a great possibility to live and learn the process called Nonviolent Communication for 9 days.
-It will be held by a group of internationally established and volunteer certified trainers in Nonviolent Communication.
+It will be held by a group of internationally established trainers of Nonviolent Communication.

 - 8:00- 8:30 am Breakfast